 The curriculum covers a range of environmental issues, challenging students to think and preparing them for a dynamic future.
-Students undertake extracurricular opportunities such as competitions, fieldwork, development of leadership skills, debating and excursions through our strong partnerships with the University of Western Australia, Curtin University and other organisations.
+Students undertake extracurricular opportunities such as competitions, fieldwork, development of leadership skills, sustainability through STEM, debating and excursions through our strong partnerships with the University of Western Australia, Curtin University and other organisations.
 The program addresses the Western Australian Curriculum and prepares students for the academic rigour of Senior School.

 Students wishing to be considered for entry to this specialist EaLS program must